francois-rd/coma/docs/source/tutorials/examples/serialization.rst

     $ python main.py greet --config-path config.json
     Hello JSON!

-And if we specify a file path without an extension, ``coma`` will favor YAML:
+If we specify a file path without an extension, ``coma`` will again favor YAML:

 .. code-block:: console